 Online monitoring and analytics are essential techniques to evaluate and enhance the performance of online applications.
-They help the online service providers improve the usability of their applications by collecting user/usage data and analyzing the performance of applications [1][2].
-In general, there are three different approaches to online user monitoring: 1) log file analysis on the server side, 2) proxybased monitoring, and 3) use of monitoring scripts provided by online monitoring/ analytics services on the client side [3].
-In this paper, we focus on the third approach because it is widely used and requires less time and effort to collect, analyze, and visualize user/usage data.
+They help the online service providers improve the usability of online applications by collecting user/usage data and analyzing the performance of applications [1][2][3].
+In general, there are three different approaches to online user monitoring: 1) log file analysis on the server side, 2) proxybased monitoring, and 3) use of monitoring scripts provided by online monitoring/analytics services on the client side [4].
+Among those approaches, we focus on the third approach because it is widely used and requires less time and effort to collect, analyze, and visualize user/usage data.

-Online monitoring and analytics services, such as Google Analytics [4] and Adobe Analytics [5] have been widely used in a variety of online application areas, such as e-health [6], e-commerce [7], information retrieval [8], and so on.
+Online monitoring and analytics services, such as Google Analytics [5] and Adobe Analytics [6] have been extensively used in a variety of online application areas, such as e-health [7], e-commerce [8], information retrieval [9], and so on.
 These monitoring/analytics services enable the tracking and recording of user actions and characteristics, such as mouse clicks, frequency of use of an application, time spent in a particular page, media viewed, page navigation sequences, content entered into a textbox, location information, whether a mobile device is being used, and so on.

-Among various online application areas, we focus on the healthcare and wellness domains because e-health applications are becoming ingrained into the everyday life of many people.
-According to Eysenbach [9], e-health is an emerging field at the intersection of medical informatics, public health and business, referring to health services and information delivered or enhanced through the Internet and related technologies.
-It is an umbrella term that includes a variety of online healthcare applications and systems that use information technologies, such as e-Learning for healthcare, e-Diagnosis, e-Prescribing and online health interventions.
-By using advanced information technologies, including electronic data management and rich interaction skills, ehealth applications are capable of 1) providing personalized services, 2) reducing healthcare cost, 3) ensuring easy access regardless of time and place, 4) ensuring consistent quality of services over time, 5) enabling automated data collection/analysis, and 6) demonstrating the potential for having more honest self-reporting by patients [11].
-Many ehealth applications have been used for online healthcare education [10], healthcare research [11] and recruitment of its participants [12], collecting healthcare data for research or national healthcare purposes, and conducting healthcare interventions to facilitate disease prevention, disease selfmanagement, and health promotion [13].
+As e-health applications are becoming ingrained into the everyday life of many people, we focus on the healthcare and wellness domains among various application areas.
+According to Eysenbach, e-health is an umbrella term that includes a variety of online healthcare applications and systems that use information technologies, such as e-Learning for healthcare, e-Diagnosis, e-Prescribing and online health interventions [10].
+It is an emerging field at the intersection of medical informatics, public health and business, referring to health services and information delivered or enhanced through the Internet and related technologies.
+By using advanced information technologies, including electronic data management and rich interaction skills, e-health applications are capable of 1) providing personalized services, 2) reducing healthcare cost, 3) ensuring easy access regardless of time and place, 4) ensuring consistent quality of services over time, 5) enabling automated data collection/analysis, and 6) demonstrating the potential for having more honest self-reporting by patients.
+Many e-health applications have been used for online healthcare education [11], healthcare research [12] and recruitment of its participants [13], collecting healthcare data for research or national healthcare purposes, and conducting healthcare interventions to facilitate disease prevention, disease self-management, and health promotion [14].